gizinski-jacek/odinbook-api/README.md

 # Odinbook (API)

-Backend API for a small Facebook clone.
+API for a Facebook clone app.

 For the Frontend client go [here](https://github.com/gizinski-jacek/odinbook-client).